 - Loan: all incoming loans, once approved by the loaning institutions, will be subject to the terms of the A&SC loan agreement

-- Purchase: records of exceptional value to the University may be purchased subject to approval by the Library Donations Committee and the availability of acquisition funds.
+- Purchase: records of exceptional value to the University may be purchased subject to approval and the availability of acquisition funds.

-The A&SC, through the Library Donations Committee, applies certain selection criteria to all donations offered for internal transfer, donation, loan, or purchase.
-These parameters are required to ensure that our collections remain consistent and strongly related to Ryerson’s collecting and research interests, and that we are able to provide proper access and care for all materials that we acquire.
+The A&SC, through the Library Director of Development, applies certain selection criteria to all donations offered for internal transfer, donation, loan, or purchase.
+These parameters are required to ensure that our collections remain consistent and strongly related to the University’s collecting and research interests, and that we are able to provide proper access and care for all materials that we acquire.

 Requirements for all donations to A&SC include: